Chelsea sign free agent Sarr on five-year deal | Goal.com

 Chelsea have announced the signing of former Nice defender Malang Sarr on a five-year deal, with the 21-year-old set to spend the 2020-21 season out on loan to “gain valuable game time” in order to be ready for Frank Lampard's first-team squad.

-Arsenal were also understood to have been tracking the youngster, but opted not to offer him a deal as they eventually wrapped up the signing of Gabriel Magalhaes.
+Arsenal were also understood to have been tracking the youngster, but opted not to offer him a deal as they eventually opted to move for Gabriel Magalhaes.

 Chelsea director Marina Granovskaia said of the Blues' latest acquisition: “The opportunity to sign Malang was one we could not miss.
 He is a tremendous prospect and we will be monitoring him closely during his loan period, hoping he will soon be back at Chelsea.